Berlin is known for its art, but which are the best museums in Berlin? In this article, I'll show you the most amazing museums in Berlin!

 At the Natural History Museum of Berlin, you can see a large and diverse amount of different specimens.

 Here you can find more than 30 million specimens.
+This is very impressive.

 The most notable objects in the museum are the Giraffatitan skeleton and a fossil of the earliest bird known to mankind.